 Personally, I think the Call of Duty franchise could do away with the single-player campaign, it is expected to be a part of the game but in reality, the time you spend playing the campaign is time you could be playing multiplayer so is really only justified for a quick blast when your internet goes out.

-Crawling concussion scenes, angry commanders and poignant moments make an obligatory appearance throughout the campaign with you playing as Daniels, a member of the 1st Infantry Division.
+Crawling concussion scenes, angry commanders and poignant moments make an obligatory appearance throughout the campaign in Call of Duty: WWII.
+You play as Daniels, a member of the 1st Infantry Division.
 You start with the Normandy landing, a scene familiar yet different, I think it was Call of Duty three that had a campaign starting with a beach landing.
 I remember feeling far more awe and joy during those moments than in this new updated game, however, it was new in 2005.
 You massacre your way towards the Western Front, liberate Paris, cross the Rhine and even take part in the Battle of the Bulge but, ultimately, I just wanted it to end so I could get back to the multiplayer.
-It’s not that the campaign isn’t good, it was a fun distraction and I actually enjoyed it but whilst it doesn’t feel out of place in the title I wonder if it’s necessary for a Call of Duty game anymore?
+It’s not that the campaign isn’t good, it was a fun distraction and I actually enjoyed it but whilst it doesn’t feel out of place in Call of Duty: WWII I wonder if it’s necessary for a Call of Duty game anymore?

 The health bar is back in the campaign, at first, I didn’t think it was necessary but it doesn’t replenish, you are aware that you will die unless you take cover and heal up.
 It was very nice to feel mortal again and to be able to see how close to death my insane actions had left me.
 It made my squamates useful, throwing me med pack, ammo, grenades, mortar strikes or spotting for me whilst I sniped from cover.